The Screwtape Letters

 original language: English

 The Screwtape Letters is a Christian apologetic novel by C. S. Lewis and dedicated to J. R. R. Tolkien.
 It is written in a satirical, epistolary style and, while it is fictional in format, the plot and characters are used to address Christian theological issues, primarily those to do with temptation and resistance to it.
-First published in February 1942, the story takes the form of a series of letters from a senior demon, Screwtape, to his nephew, Wormwood, a junior tempter.
+First published in February 1942, the story takes the form of a series of letters from a senior devil, Screwtape, to his nephew, Wormwood, a junior tempter.
 The uncle's mentorship pertains to the nephew's responsibility in securing the damnation of a British man known only as "the Patient".
+By 1999, the novel had 26 English and 15 German editions, with around half a million copies sold.
 Source: Wikipedia (en)

 Editions